 How to make camping reservations:

 - All charges are payable by cash or credit (Visa, MasterCard, Discover, and American Express), with no checks.

 - Cancellations must be made 72 hours prior to arrival for a deposit refund.
 Not applicable on group or convention reservations.
-Two(2) night minimum during the season (March 1 - October 31).
-Three (3) night minimum is required for Memorial Day, 4th July, and Labor Day.
+Two(2) nights minimum during the season (March 1 - October 31).
+Three (3) nights minimum is required for Memorial Day, 4th July, and Labor Day.

 - One extra tent is allowed on a site only for children under the age of 18 years.
 There will be an additional charge of $5.00 per night plus tax for the 2nd tent.

 - Limit of 8 persons per site - 2 ORVs and trailer and 2 vehicles.

 The ORV trail was the first of its kind for the Alabama State Parks.
 This endeavor created an exciting new amenity for us and we look forward to learning more from the ORV community.
 We encourage trail users to give us feedback on the positive and negative aspects of our new trail system.

 The trail offers a unique way to discover some of Alabama’s most beautiful and rugged terrain.
 The ORV trail was designed to be a slow ride through beech/hardwood forest, paralleling South Sauty Creek.
 The trail passes through the back country campsite area and then runs towards Morgan's Cove boat ramp where it continues another 2.3 miles.

 Along the 6.2 mile ORV trail, there are many opportunities for scenic views to see some of Northeast Alabama’s unique flora and fauna.
 In addition, there are a few locations to picnic and fish.